Badger Blueprint: Wisconsin ready to take back the Axe from Minnesota - NewsBreak

 Braelon Allen out for Badgers’ game against Minnesota

-MADISON, Wis. — If the Badgers want to reclaim Paul Bunyan’s Axe, they’ll have to do it without their top running back.
+MADISON, Wis. — If the Badgers want to reclaim Paul Bunyan’s Axe on Saturday, they’ll have to do it without their top running back.
 Braelon Allen is out for Saturday’s game against Minnesota with a right leg injury.
 The sophomore had been dealing with a lingering injury over the past few weeks but was playing through it.

 All-session tickets at UW Field House sold out for NCAA Tournament matches